 For this article, I stuck to easy to find and reliable goggles and safety glasses that address a variety of needs.
 Like any eyewear, the sky is the limit in terms of cost.
 One must also consider that you can get more for your eyewear dollar than you once could.
-My first pair of glasses cost $150 in 2002.
-Now in 2018 I can get glasses online for under $20 per pair.

 I am sure there are a ton of great goggles and safety glasses out there but you need to think about what your real needs are and how you are most likely to be using them in an emergency.
 You may want to spend more and have a few higher end pairs of goggles and glasses and some that are disposable for times when you want something that offers protection but you don’t have to be so concerned about taking care of them or for trade.